demisto/dockerfiles/README.md

 * [**Create a new Docker Image**](#create-a-new-docker-image) for use in an [XSOAR/XSIAM integration or script](https://xsoar.pan.dev/docs/integrations/docker#scriptintegration-configuration).

-* **Update existing Docker Images:** If you encounter issues or security concerns in our `Dockerfiles`, feel free to open a Pull Request.
+* **Update existing Docker Images:** to fix issues or security concerns in our `Dockerfiles`.

-* **Enhancements:** Feel free to submit Pull Requests with your proposed changes.
-Enhancements can include optimizations, helper scripts, or improved configurations.
+* **Enhancements:**  such as optimizations, helper scripts, or improved configurations.

 * **Documentation:** Documentation is crucial.
-If you find gaps or errors in our documentation, submit PRs to help us improve it.
-You can also suggest clarifications or additions to make it more user-friendly.
+If you find gaps or errors in our documentation, please help us improve it.
+You can suggest clarifications or additions to make it more user-friendly.

-### Licenses
+### CLA Licenses
-In order to conntribute, we will need all contributors to sign a contributor license agreement (CLA).
-By signing a contributor license agreement, we ensure that the community is free to use your contributions.
+All contributors are required to sign a contributor license agreement (CLA) to ensure that the community is free to use your contributions.

 When opening a new pull request, a bot will evaluate whether you have signed the CLA.
 If required, the bot will comment on the Pull Request, including a link to accept the agreement.
 The CLA document is also available for review as a [PDF](https://github.com/demisto/content/blob/master/docs/cla.pdf).
 Visit our [Frequently Asked Questions](https://xsoar.pan.dev/docs/concepts/faq#cla-is-pending-even-though-i-signed-the-agreement) article for CLA related issues.